balderdashy/sails-docs/reference/cli/sailsconsole.md

 # sails console

-Quietly lift your sails app (i.e. with logging silenced), and enter the [node REPL](http://nodejs.org/api/repl.html).
-This means you can access and use all of your models, services, configuration, and much more.
+Lift your Node.js/Sails.js app in interactive mode, and enter the [REPL](http://nodejs.org/api/repl.html).
+This means you can access and use all of your models, helpers, configuration, services, and the `sails` app instance.
 Useful for trying out Waterline queries, quickly managing your data, and checking out your project's runtime configuration.

 ```usage
 sails console